Actions on positively curved manifolds and boundary in the orbit space: Introduction

 \subsection{Structure of the paper}

 After a short section on preliminaries, we show in section~\ref{sec:nice} that the presence of boundary in the orbit space of the action implies the existence of certain \emph{nice involutions}, whose codimension of the fixed point set we can estimate (Lemma~\ref{nice}), unless some special situation occurs.
 This is followed by section~\ref{tg} in which a problem of independent interest about the geometry of symmetric spaces is investigated, namely, we want to know how many geodesic symmetries of a compact symmetric space are needed to generate a dense subgroup of the transvection group (compare Proposition~\ref{dense} and Theorem~\ref{ell}).
-In section~\ref{pf-main}, we apply the results of the two previous sections to prove Theorem~\ref{main}.
+In sections~\ref{pf-simple} and~\ref{pf-main}, we apply the results of the two previous sections to prove Theorems~\ref{simple} and~\ref{main}, respectively.
 Section~\ref{reducible} is devoted to establishing conditions under which a reducible representation can have orbit space with non-empty boundary (Proposition~\ref{prop:reducible} and Corollary~\ref{cor:reducible}).
 The proofs of our applications are finally collected in section~\ref{appl}.

-The authors wish to thank Alexander Lytchak, Ricardo Mendes and David Gonz\'alez-\'Alvaro for fruitful discussions and valuable comments.
-Part of this work was completed while the first author was visiting the University of Cologne, he would like to thank Alexander Lytchak for his hospitality.
+The authors wish to thank Alexander Lytchak, Ricardo Mendes and David Gonz\'alez-\'Alvaro for fruitful discussions and valuable comments, and the anonymous referee for constructive comments and recommendations which helped us to significantly improve the presentation.
+Part of this work was completed while the first author was visiting the University of Cologne; he would like to thank Alexander Lytchak for his hospitality.